johnsonchmatc/madisoncollege_ruby_on_rails/Lectures/week11/week11.md

 $ bundle exec rails generate migration add_activation_to_users activation_digest:string activated:boolean activated_at:datetime
 ```

-* Create a new activation token for each user creation
+* Create a new activation token for each user creation in the user model

 ```ruby
   before_create :create_activation_token